 The Trust Agreement establishes a Debt Service Reserve Fund as security for all Bonds and requires it to be funded in an amount equal to the Debt Service Reserve Fund Requirement.
-Until the Amendment takes effect upon the issuance of the Series 2019C Bonds, the term "Debt Service Reserve Fund Requirement" means, as of any date of calculation, an amount equal to the least of (i) 10% of the aggregate original net proceeds from the sale of all Bonds Outstanding, (ii) 125% of average annual Debt Service on all Bonds Outstanding and (iii) the maximum amount of Debt Service due in any future Fiscal Year on all Bonds Outstanding.
-Upon the issuance of the Series 2019C Bonds, the Amendment is expected to take effect and the Debt Service Reserve Requirement will equal zero.
+Until the issuance of the Authority's Refunding Revenue Bonds, Series 2019C (Federally Taxable) (the "Series 2019C Bonds") on November 19, 2019, the term "Debt Service Reserve Fund Requirement" meant, as of any date of calculation, an amount equal to the least of (i) 10% of the aggregate original net proceeds from the sale of all Bonds Outstanding, (ii) 125% of average annual Debt Service on all Bonds Outstanding and (iii) the maximum amount of Debt Service due in any future Fiscal Year on all Bonds Outstanding.
+Upon the issuance of the Series 2019C Bonds, the consent of a majority of the Owners of the Bonds was obtained to amend the Trust Agreement to eliminate the Debt Service Reserve Fund Requirement to zero (the "Amendment") and the Amendment took effect.
+Although the Authority currently has amounts on deposit in the Debt Service Reserve Fund, it is no longer obligated under the Trust Agreement to retain such amounts in the Fund or to make any additional deposits to the Fund.
+The Authority may determine at any time and from time to time to transfer moneys from the Debt Service Reserve Fund as permitted under the Trust Agreement.